EggplantShelf Life, Storage, and Spoilage Guide

 Safe Handling

-Wash eggplant under running water just before cutting or eating.
+Wash eggplant thoroughly under running water just before use.